Aros-Technology-Studio/AST-Aros-Financial-Paradigm/04_aros_value_circulation/value_circulation_overview.md

 Aros Value Circulation is a modular mechanism composed of the following core structures:

 - **Vault System:** Secure storage with time-locked or event-triggered release mechanisms
-- **Internal Flow Engine:** Regulates how ArosCoin moves across contracts, services, and reward channels
+- **Internal Flow Engine:** Regulates how ArosCoin moves across contracts, services, and payment channels
 - **Liquidity Pools:** Dedicated pools for maintaining price stability and immediate liquidity
 - **Reserve Module:** Long-term strategic pool governed by protocol-based decisions and emergency logic
 - **Buyback Mechanism:** Algorithmic or AI-driven rebuy strategy to extract excess circulation and reinforce price floors